jameschapman19/cca_zoo/docs/joss/paper.md

 The original CCA has been developed into a family of models which include regularised [@vinod1976canonical], kernelized [@hardoon2004canonical], probabilistic/generative [@bach2005probabilistic], and deep learning based [@andrew2013deep] variants.
 In particular these have allowed practioners to apply these models to complex, high dimensional data.
-Similarly, variants of PLS have been proposed including the widely used Penalized Matrix Decomposition algorithm [@witten2009penalized] which induces sparsity in the weight vectors.
+Similarly, variants of PLS have been proposed including the widely used Penalized Matrix Decomposition algorithm [@witten2009penalized] which induces sparsity in the weight vectors for interpretability and generalisation.

 `cca-zoo` is a Python package that implements a number of these variants in a simple API with standardised outputs.
 While there are a few Python packages containing implementations of CCA, we would like to highlight the unique benefits